-Getting just the right equipment for the job has never been easy generally, for whichever job, spinning cannot be an exception.
-It’s not easy to come across a robust lathe with all the necessary features for a reasonable price.
-Even when you find the one that seems just right, you need to check a couple of things like the motor’s power output, the lathe’s weight, how much space the lathe will take up, and how much it will swing.
-We are here to make your life easy by finding products jailor made for you with a good reputation and performance which lives up to that reputation.
+If you consider purchasing the Rikon Model 70-100 Mini Lathe, read on.
+Finding the right equipment for a particular task has never been easy; woodturning can be no exception, no matter the task.
+It’s not easy to find a sturdy lathe with all the features you need at a reasonable price.
+Even when you find one that seems to be just right, there are a few things you need to check, such as the power of the motor, the weight of the lathe, how much space the lathe takes up, and how much it can swing.
+We are here to make your life easy by finding jailbroken products with a good reputation and performance that live up to that reputation.

-Any wood-turner is sure to enjoy working with the Rikon 70-100 mini lathe, it has features which on paper might seem too good to be accurate, but they are and more.
-It’s tiny with a length of 32 inches, but that compact size seems to give it the drive to perform at unimaginable capacities.
-It has the same design as a standard size lathe which makes it seem like shrinking magic of some sort.
-It adds to its motor improved power distribution and speed compared to its predecessors.
-Its engine is ½ horsepower which is more than enough to see you through any project.
-It comes with a six-speed pulley system of 430, 810, 1230, 1810, 2670 and 3900 rotations per minute, achieving this slow speed for a lathe of this size is excellent.
+Any woodturner will enjoy working with the Rikon 70-100 mini lathe.
+It has features that seem too good to be accurate on paper, but they are and more.
+It’s tiny, measuring 32 inches long, but that compact size seems to give it the drive to perform unimaginable feats.
+It has the same design as a standard-size lathe, making it seem like a shrink-wizard.
+Its motor offers better power distribution and speed than its predecessors.
+The motor has a power rating of ½ hp, allowing you to tackle any project.
+It has a six-speed pulley system with 430, 810, 1230, 1810, 2670 and 3900 rpm; this slow speed is excellent for a lathe of this size.

 |RPM||430, 810, 1230, 1810, 2670, 3900 (five-speed)|